Parks and Forestry Department

 Besides many neighborhood parks and natural area parks, the City has two major parks.
 The first major park is Lions Park, located on land adjacent to City Hall, accessed from 157th Avenue NE.
 The second is Ham Lake Park is accessed from 153rd Avenue NE and is adjacent to Ham Lake.

-There are rental facilities at both major parks, please click here to learn more.
+There are rental facilities at Lion's Park and Ham Lake park; please click here to learn more.

 Skate Parks and Ice Rinks

 The City also has a skate park located adjacent to the Public Works facility and City Hall.
 The facility includes ramps, rails, etc.

 The City maintains two ice skating rinks at Ham Lake Park, with a warming house.
 The rinks are for general public use, not team usage.